Propaganda AI: An Analysis of Semantic Divergence in Large Language Models

+\textbf{Limitations.} RAVEN is a proof-of-concept.
+It relies on a predefined set of domains and entity pairs, so divergences tied to unseen concepts or novel combinations may evade detection.
+RAVEN should be viewed as an initial step toward divergence detection rather than a comprehensive solution.
+Methodologically, RAVEN is closer to survey diagnostics for response styles than to classical backdoor localization: we flag stable, paraphrase-robust patterns that resemble acquiescence or social-desirability responding in human surveys~\citep{crowne1960socialdesirability,tourangeau2007sensitive}, rather localizing a specific poisoned mechanism.
+As in survey research, such patterns can arise from multiple underlying causes, so our signals are intended as behavioral triage for downstream analysis, not as direct evidence of beliefs or intent.

-\paragraph{Future Work.} This work opens several avenues for extension.
-One is adapting the framework to multi-turn dialogues, where backdoors may emerge through interaction patterns.
-Another is improving the scalability of semantic clustering for real-time or continuous model monitoring.
-Investigating cross-lingual backdoors—triggers that transfer across languages—is also promising, given the multilingual nature of LLMs.
-Lastly, integrating high-level semantic detection with low-level model signals (e.g., latent activations) could enhance defenses by not only detecting backdoors but also localizing their source within the model.
+\textbf{Future Work.} We plan to (i) adapt the framework to multi-turn dialogue, where inconsistencies may emerge through interaction patterns; (ii) improve the scalability of semantic clustering for real-time or continuous monitoring; and (iii) integrate high-level semantic detection with low-level model signals (e.g., latent activations) to both detect inconsistencies and localize their sources.